-Network structure also varies across land use types.
-Village networks exhibited higher betweenness centrality, indicating greater fragmentation, with key individuals bridging disconnected sub-components.
-These bottlenecks in network structure could constrain LASV transmission by limiting sustained contact chains81.
-Conversely, the lower betweenness centrality in agricultural networks suggests more cohesive connectivity, potentially facilitating more efficient transmission.
+Network structure also varied across land use types.
+Village networks had higher betweenness centrality and modularity, indicating greater structural fragmentation and local clustering, with certain individuals acting as bridges between otherwise unconnected subnetworks.
+These bridging individuals could play a pivotal role in facilitating or constraining transmission76.
+Conversely, lower betweenness centrality in agricultural networks indicates more cohesive contact structures, potentially supporting faster or more sustained transmission cycles.

+In contrast, we found no consistent difference in betweenness centrality between seropositive and seronegative individuals suggesting that, while seropositive rodents tended to have fewer direct contacts (lower degree), their role in linking network clusters was not markedly different.

-Despite overall lower contacts, M. natalensis in agricultural settings exhibited strong intra-specific clustering, whereas in villages, interspecific contacts were more frequent.
-These findings align with prior studies showing that M. natalensis exhibits weak territorial behaviour, similar to R. rattus but contrasting with M. musculus10,82–84.
-This intra-specific homophily in agricultural settings may promote LASV transmission within M. natalensis populations, where competent hosts can sustain transmission chains85.
-In contrast, higher interspecific contacts in villages could facilitate spillover but may not sustain transmission within M. natalensis.
-Rodent movement between habitats may further influence these dynamics86.
+The structure of M. natalensis interactions also varied by land use.
+In agricultural settings M. natalensis exhibited high intra-specific clustering, whereas in villages, inter-specific space-sharing was more frequent.
+These patterns are consistent with the species’ weak territoriality10,77–79.
+This intra-specific homophily in agricultural settings would be expected to support LASV transmission within M. natalensis populations, where competent hosts can sustain transmission chains80.
+In contrast, frequent interspecific contacts in villages may enhance spillover potential, but could dilute within-species transmission chains.
+Movement between habitats may further modulate these dynamics81.

+These findings suggest that M. natalensis may not be the sole driver of LASV transmission.
+Our exploratory homophily analysis showed that when individuals had relatively few contacts, those with more conspecific interactions (i.e. high homophily) were more likely to be LASV-seropositive.
+However, as the number of contacts increased, the effect of homophily diminished—meaning that among individuals with many contacts, the species identity of those contacts became less predictive of serological status.
+This pattern could imply that heterospecific contacts contribute disproportionately to LASV exposure, particularly in more connected individuals, and supports the possibility of broader community-level circulation of LASV.
+As this analysis was exploratory and based on simulated networks, these findings should be interpreted with caution.

-The structure of agricultural networks could enable rapid LASV spread, potentially leading to local pathogen extinction if transmission exceeds population replenishment81,87.
-By contrast, fragmented village networks may allow for slower transmission and long-term persistence88.
-These differences suggest interventions should be tailored to land use contexts, particularly given agriculture’s potential role in amplifying transmission.
+The structure of agricultural networks (i.e., relatively cohesive with high intra-specific connectivity), may support rapid local spread and potential pathogen fadeout if host turnover cannot sustain transmission76,82.
+In contrast, the more fragmented village networks (i.e., with higher modularity and betweenness) may allow slower transmission and longer-term persistence83.
+These contrasts suggest interventions should be tailored to land use contexts, particularly given agriculture’s potential role in amplifying transmission.

-The seroprevalence of LASV (5.7%), was consistent with prior estimates from Eastern Sierra Leone16.
+The seroprevalence of LASV (5.7%), was consistent with prior estimates from Sierra Leone16.
 Our study included forest sites further from human habitation, yet the proportion of M. natalensis individuals testing positive was similar (~9%).
 However, M. natalensis represented a smaller fraction of total seropositive individuals (28% vs. 75%), and we detected LASV antibodies in additional species (C. olivieri, M. setulosus, Hybomys planifrons, Mastomys erythroleucus), suggesting broader host involvement than previously documented16.
-These findings align with evidence from other LASV-endemic regions, where multiple rodent and shrew species have been implicated in LASV maintenance, necessitating multispecies approaches to surveillance and control12,16,18.
+This finding supports a multi-host perspective on LASV ecology12,18.